ClintWinter/clintwinter.me/src/pages/laravel.md

 * **I care more than to just "get it done".** This is harder to get away with at a startup like mine (although I've always been able to respect this balance).
 To me, too much "science"-ifying destroys the magic of programming.
 It's similar to writing.
 I want it to flow well.
 To be simple, without excessive flourish.
 Intuitive.
 Unambiguous.
 -----

-Thank you again for the opportunity—I wish you the best of luck in selecting the most suitable candidates!
+Thank you again for the opportunity—I wish you the best of luck in selecting the most suitable candidates, and I hope to hear from you!

 #### Links